wenwennnn/BCI-final-project/README.md

 * **Subjective emotion labeling**: The perceived valence/arousal of each video may vary per subject, adding noise to ground truth labels.
 * **Class imbalance**: Certain emotion classes (e.g., 3 or 4) dominate the dataset, biasing the model to predict mid-range values and neglect extremes.

-## Music Recommendation

-The music recommendation system is based on regression-style continuous emotion predictions.
-Since there is no ground truth for the "correct" song, conventional classification metrics (accuracy, F1) are not applicable.
-Therefore, this component is not quantitatively evaluated in this report but remains demonstrative of the BCI system's practical use.

 ## Usage